OpenTurbineCoDe/OpenTurbineCoDe/README.md

 - mpi4py
 - ...

-Adapt `config.json` to specify the path to your OpenFAST executable.
+If `openfast` is not already in your path, you may adapt `config.json` to specify the path to your OpenFAST executable.
 :warning: we currently only support OpenFAST v2.4.

 To install this package, run